 "What’s that supposed to mean?"
 I ask.

 "We are coming back here when we are done with our first mission.
-I'm going to let old Boston know we are only a few dozen miles off.
+I’m going to let New Boston know we are only a few dozen miles off.
 They are going to go berserk.
 We knew Old Boston was near New Boston, but this is the discovery of ages."
 Mia sighs.

 "So we coincidentally fall into the place you all dreamt of and we get trapped."
 I laugh a bit.